Kwirtz/novelpy/docs/source/indicators.rst

    :raises TypeError:

-In order to run this novelty indicator you first need to create a co-occurence matrix with self-loop = True and weighted_network = True, read more in :ref:`Usage` and :ref:`Utils:cooc_utils`
+In order to run this novelty indicator you first need to create a co-occurence matrix with self-loop = True and weighted_network = True, read more in :ref:`Usage:tutorial` and :ref:`Utils:cooc_utils`

 .. code-block:: python